kris098e/4.-semester/4. semester/operativstystemer/Problems/problems 12.md

     -   If a system contains 1,000 disk drives, each of which has a 750,000hour MTBF, which of the following best describes how often a drive failure will occur in that disk farm: once per thousand years, once per century, once per decade, once per year, once per month, once per week, once per day, once per hour, once per minute, or once per second?
       $$\frac{750.000}{1000}=750hrs$$
     -   (**far-going camparison**) Mortality statistics indicate that, on the average, a U.S. resident has about 1 chance in 1,000 of dying between the ages of 20 and 21.
 Deduce the MTBF hours for 20-year-olds.
 Convert this figure from hours to years.
-What does this MTBF tell you about the expected lifetime of a 20-year-old? hours in a year multiplies divided by 1/1000. covert it to years.
+What does this MTBF tell you about the expected lifetime of a 20-year-old? hours in a year divided by 1/1000. covert it to years.
 The MTBF is 1000 years it tells us that if we stay 20 years old for 1000 years we are expected to fail.
 Tells us nothing .
       -  The manufacturer guarantees a 1-million-hour MTBF for a certain model of disk drive.
 What can you conclude about the number of years for which one of these drives is under warranty?